 The best views in Vancouver – where to go to photograph the Vancouver skyline

 Both Granville and Burrard Street Bridges connect Vancouver’s downtown area to “mainland” Vancouver.
 Burrard leads you to Kitsilano, while Granville coincidentally takes you to Granville Island.
 You can see a lot from the bridges, such as the Yaletown/West End neighbourhoods, the boats moored below, the surrounding mountains and the False Creek area.

-Hands down the best place to photograph the Vancouver skyline is from North Vancouver.
+Hands down, one of the best views in Vancouver (and the best place to photograph the Vancouver skyline) is from North Vancouver.
 Located directly across the water from the city, you can see all of Vancouver’s iconic buildings, as well as Stanley Park.
 Get the Seabus from Waterfront Station to Lonsdale Quay in North Vancouver, as the public transport ferry has its own winning views.

 Once at Lonsdale Quay, you can walk left to Waterfront Park, or right to the Shipyards.
 Personally, I have visited the Shipyards several times to work at the Shipyards Night Market and I love the view from the pier.
 I highly recommend visiting at sunset.

 For more things to do in Vancouver at night, check out this post